Get an annual AARP membership for only $9. Offer ends 12/11.

 About the Alzheimer’s Association

 Founded by a group of family caregivers in 1980,1 the Alzheimer’s Association has evolved into the premier voluntary organization for supporting Alzheimer’s patients and caregivers while driving research to help end the disease.
 The nonprofit’s headquarters is located in Chicago, where it runs most of its operations and holds annual events, such as the Rita Hayworth Gala.
-The Alzheimer’s Association website is an extremely valuable resource for people living with Alzheimer’s and their loved ones, providing information on the disease and online tools to help families find local resources.
+The Alzheimer’s Association website is a valuable resource for people living with Alzheimer’s and their loved ones, providing information on the disease and online tools to help families find local resources.

 Speak With a Senior Living Consultant